mucommander/mucommander/readme.txt

   replacing existing command line options (bug #66).
 Contributed by Joshua Lebo.
 - Fixed a deadlock happening under Ubuntu (bug #67).
 - Fixed a crash occurring on 64-bit versions of Windows (bug #57).
+- Fixed volumes not appearing in the drive button on Unix-based OSes (other than Mac OS X) under certain circumstances.
+Fix contributed by Johann Schmitz.

 Known issues:
 - Korean, Simplified Chinese, Slovenian and Slovak translations are not